 The company continues to monitor international developments impacting ccTLD registries, in particular the international expansion in, and the number of, top-level domains.
-While these developments will result in accelerated growth in the global domain name market, they represent a challenge for trademark and patents holders, brand managers and the owners of intellectual property rights.
+These developments will result in some disruption in the global domain name market, and will represent a challenge for trademark and patents holders, brand managers and the owners of intellectual property rights.

-The company's operational plans and budgets incorporate a 2016 Strategic Development Fund to finance the strategic objectives and priorities for 2016.
+The company's operational plans and budgets incorporate a continuation of the 2017 Strategic Development Fund to finance the strategic objectives and priorities for 2017.

-In technical terms, the company remains ready to implement technologies and products such as IDN when the policy changes are approved, and has taken a leadership role in providing secure DNS, with the launch of DNSSEC in 2014 and the provision of a DNSSEC test infrastructure for interested stakeholders to test new customer services.
+In technical terms, the company remains ready to implement technologies and products when the policy changes are approved, and has taken a leadership role in providing registry lock, secondary market, IDN's, geographic rule relaxation and secure DNS - with the launch of DNSSEC in 2014 and the provision of a DNSSEC test infrastructure for interested stakeholders to test new customer services.